apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 other activities may be launched by plugins and temporarily push the Cordova activity to the background.
 These other Activities are typically launched in order to perform a specific task using a native application installed on the device.
-For example, the Apache camera plugin launches whatever camera activity is natively installed on the device in order to take a photo.
+For example, the [Cordova camera plugin](../../../reference/cordova-plugin-camera/index.html) launches whatever camera activity is natively installed on the device in order to take a photo.
 Reusing the installed camera application in this way makes your application feel much more like a native app when the user tries to take a photo.
 Unfortunately, when the native Activity pushes your app to the background there is a chance the OS will kill it.

 For a clearer understanding of this second case, let's walk through an example using the camera plugin.
 Imagine you have an application that requires the user